domdisanto/Python_OER/README.md

 - CSV data file(s): Data files relevant for completion of the assignment/use case
 - A walkthrough Jupyter notebook "solution": A Jupyter notebook of **a** walkthrough solution to the student assessment prompts.
 As noted in each use case, this walkthrough notebook does not necessarily present a singular correct solution (or even necessarily the most concise
 - An additional `Instructor Materials` subfolder: This folder is not relevant for the completion or understanding of any assessments, as it simply contains relevant figures/files presented in the `Student Assessment.MD` as well as a Jupyter Notebook simulating data for each use case (when applicable).

+### Resource Curation

+The current document contains, below this Introduction section, a running list of Python resources.
+We hope that this list may serve as a quick reference for LinkedInLearning or YouTube lectures, written references, and/or other open-resource websites.
+These resources are additionally contained under the file `Resource Spreadsheet.MD`.
+This file organizes the resources as they pertain to different topics related to the Python for Data Management & Analytics course (although these topics certainly extend to building competencies in Python for data science outside of the course as well)!
+See the Resource Spreadsheetthe list below for an aggregated (and growing) collection of resources:

 ## Open Education Resource Curation